-Failed WMware VM backup due to NBD limits
+Failed VMware VM backup due to NBD limits

 Beside limitations on connections count to VC/ESXi, ESXi itself also limited by a transfer buffer for all NFC connections.
-This limitation is enforced by the host and cannot by bypassed or to be known in advance.
-The sum of all NFC connection buffers to an ESXi host cannot exceed 32 MB, and by default it is configured as 16 MB.
+This limitation is enforced by the host and can’t by bypassed or to be known in advance.
+The sum of all NFC connection buffers to an ESXi host can’t exceed 32 MB, and by default it’s configured as 16 MB.

 The primary physical CFA uses NBD protocol to backup VM’s disks.
 NBD, in turn, employs the VMware network file copy (NFC) protocol and thus is a subject of aforementioned limitations.

 This happened because the ESXi server couldn’t serve the request due to lack of enough resources (NFC connection buffer).